 Under the new Director-General, Bernard Bigot, the ITER Organization and the Domestic Agencies conducted an eight-month, project-wide internal assessment in 2015 that scrutinized every detail of the ITER components and systems (from design, through manufacturing, delivery and assembly).
 The result—the best technically achievable project schedule and associated resource estimates—was presented to the ITER Council in November 2015 and subsequently reviewed by an independent group of Council-appointed experts.

 In June 2016, the ITER Council endorsed the updated Resource-Loaded Integrated Schedule, through First Plasma; at its next meeting, in November 2016, it adopted the updated schedule through the start of Deuterium-Tritium Operation in 2035.

 When will the first giant ITER components travel along the ITER Itinerary?

 Between 2015 and 2021 (estimated), 250 exceptional convoys will travel along the ITER Itinerary with their extra-large cargo by night, at reduced speeds.
 The heaviest?
-900 tons.
+900 tonnes.
 The tallest?
 10 metres.
 The widest?
 9 metres.
 The longest?
 33 metres.
 We're expecting each one of these exceptional convoys to be quite a local event.